 Grades3 to 8

 In the ClassroomShare this site with students when they are researching information for state reports.
-Have students use a mapping tool such as Mapskip (reviewed here) to create a map of local landforms (with audio stories and pictures included)!
-Add this on to your list of resources when reading books about Alaska such as Balto.
+Have students use a mapping tool such as Click2Map, reviewed here, to create a map of local landforms (with display markers featuring text, photos, and videos!), Add this on to your list of resources when reading books about Alaska such as Balto.
 Ask students to share their thoughts about Alaska, then share the common misconceptions portion of the site to see if your students have any of these misconceptions.

 This site includes advertising.

 In the ClassroomThe articles are short and interesting, a perfect match for non-fiction reading comprehension.
 With so many different activities to choose from, it will be easy for the classroom teacher to differentiate.
 There is an mp3 audio version of each article so students can listen as they read.
 Assign small groups of students to present the news each week, using the interactive whiteboard to show others the country and city from which the article originated.
 Make the newscasting experience even more real by having students read scripts of these news stories or their own original stories using a Easyprompter, reviewed here.
-Students can then go to another news source such as "Mapeas" (reviewed here) and click on the country of origin to see what else is happening in the news there.
-For a project, have the small groups create a "talking map" using a site such as Woices (beta) (reviewed here).
+Students can then go to another news source such as 4 News Wall, reviewed here, to see what else is happening in the news.
+For a project, have the small groups create a "talking map" using a site such as Zeemaps, reviewed here.
 This site allows students to create audio recordings AND choose a location (where their article/story took place).
 What a fabulous way to share the article with the rest of the class!

 Grades4 to 12